matsuro-hadouken/multi-mn-installation/README.md

 Remove any addnode= lines in the VPS wallet configuration file.

 #### dogecash-cli **addnode_to_connect**
 Change the addnode= lines to connect= in the VPS wallet configuration file.

-blockcheck_fix

-blockcheck_reindex

 #### dogecash-cli **chaincheck**
 #### dogecash-cli **checkchain**